Adelaide Festival: Governance and funding

 In 1998 the Adelaide Festival Corporation was established as a statutory corporation by the Adelaide Festival Corporation Act 1998 (AFC Act), reporting to the Minister for the Arts.
 From about 1996 Arts SA (later Arts South Australia) had responsibility for this and several other statutory bodies such as the South Australian Museum and the Art Gallery of South Australia, until late 2018, when the functions were transferred to direct oversight by the Department of the Premier and Cabinet, Arts and Culture section.

 There is a governing board which reports to the minister.
-As of March 2022 the chair was Judy Potter.
+From 2016 until 2023, the chair was Judy Potter.
+In 2024, marketing executive Tracey Whiting was appointed chair, followed by Potter's return after the Adelaide Writers' Week boycott led to the resignation of the entire board on 13 January 2026.

-Artistic directors are appointed on fixed contracts for one or more years.
-There is a separate director of Writers' Week.
+Artistic directors of the festival are appointed on fixed contracts for one or more years.

 Funding is mainly from government sources, but, as a charitable body, the festival also attracts private donors within Australia and internationally.
 During the tenureship of Neil Armfield and Rachel Healy as co-artistic directors, donations to the festival increased from around a year in 2017 to A$2 million in 2022.
-In June 2019, it was announced that the Festival would receive in annual funding over the following three years, to help "continue to attract major performances and events".
-In August 2023 the South Australian Government announced $2.3 million for the Adelaide Festival over three years for additional performances and events.
+In June 2019, it was announced that the Festival would receive in annual funding over the following three years.
+In August 2023 the state government under Peter Malinauskas announced $2.3 million for the Adelaide Festival over three years for additional performances and events.

+Writers' Week

+There is a separate director of Adelaide Writers' Week; however, the Adelaide Festival board has the power to alter the schedule of Writers' Week.
+After the board had cancelled a scheduled appearance by Palestinian Australian writer Randa Abdel-Fattah, due to appear at the 2026 event, on 8 January 2026, hundreds of writers boycotted the festival, Writers' Week was cancelled, and all members of the AF board resigned apart a representative from Adelaide City Council (whose term expires in February).
+AWW director Louise Adler also resigned in protest at the board's decision.

+In the afternoon of 13 January 2026, Arts Minister Andrea Michaels announced that a new board had been appointed, chaired by former chair Judy Potter.

 Past festivals

 Neil Armfield and Rachel Healy hold the record for the most stints as director, with six festivals under their belt.

 There were no directors for the festivals of 1966 and 1968, with an advisory board taking on the responsibility.
-Peter Sellars' brief directorship of the 2002 Adelaide Festival remains the most controversial and he was eventually replaced by Sue Nattrass.
+Peter Sellars' brief directorship of the 2002 Adelaide Festival remains the most controversial and he was eventually replaced by Sue Nattrass AO.